pomerama/bootcamp_project1/README.md

 - Extra features like CSS animations and transitions.
 Highly polished UI
 - Regular commits with clear messages
 - Deployed game is full functional with no errors preset

+## Game idea: basic infinite side scroller
+- Fallback in case parallax gets too tricky (with dom objects): very polished snake:)

+## Rough time layout (27.10.23 - 02.11.23):
+- Fri: working draft
+definition of done: oop code layout, start- & game- & endScreen, player can be moved nice to have: tests

+- Mon: polish basic version
+definition of done: obstacles, tests, graphics, high score nice to have: shooting

+- Tue: Parallax effect background definition of done: infinitely moving background nice to have: foreground objects which are "in front of" the player

+- Wed: Addons
+definition of done: to be decided nice to have:
+    - onscreen buttons (player can click on them instead of using the keyboard)
+    - music
+    - sound effetcts
+    - scallale / multiple sizes UI
+    - sprite animation

+- Thu: Buffer, if anything goes wrong definition of done: working project which can be presented nice to have:
+    - refactor code
+    - understand how typescript affected the project, if used correctly, what to learn for future